-Primary immunization: Infants and Children 6 weeks to 15 months: IM: 0.5 mL/dose for a total of 4 doses.
-The first dose may be given as young as 6 weeks of age, but is typically given at 8 weeks (2 months).
-The 3 remaining doses are usually given at 4, 6, and 12 to 15 months.
-The recommended dosing interval is 4 to 8 weeks.
-The minimum interval between doses in infants <1 year is 1 month.
-The minimum interval between the third and fourth dose is 8 weeks.
+Infants and Children 6 weeks to 15 months: IM: 0.5 mL per dose for a total of 4 doses given as follows: the first dose may be given as young as 6 weeks of age, but is typically given at 8 weeks (2 months of age); the 3 remaining doses are usually given at 4, 6, and 12 to 15 months of age.
+The recommended dosing interval is 4 to 8 weeks; dependent upon patient age; the minimum interval between doses in infants <1 year of age is 4 weeks and the minimum interval between the third and fourth dose is 8 weeks

-Alternative recommendations Healthy Infants: May consider a total of three 0.5 mL doses with the first dose administered at 2 months, the second dose at 4 months of age and a third dose at 12 months [Canadian National Advisory Committee on Immunizations (NACI) 2016].
+Canadian recommendations: Healthy infants: IM: May consider a total of three 0.5 mL doses with the first dose administered at 2 months of age, the second dose at 4 months of age, and a third dose at 12 months of age (Canadian National Advisory Committee on Immunizations [NACI] 2016).

-Children 12 to 23 months: 0.5 mL for a total of 2 doses, separated by at least 8 weeks
+Pneumococcal vaccine-naïve (no previous PCV13): IM: 0.5 mL for a total of 2 doses at least 8 weeks apart

-Shake well prior to use.
+IM: Shake well prior to use.
 Do not use if a homogenous white suspension does not form.
 Administer IM (deltoid muscle for toddlers, young children, and adults or lateral midthigh in infants).
 Do not inject IV or SubQ; avoid intradermal route.
 Concurrent administration of PCV13 and PPV23 has not been studied and is not recommended (CDC/ACIP [Nuorti 2010]).
-To prevent syncope related injuries, adolescents and adults should be vaccinated while seated or lying down (NCIRD/ACIP 2011).
+Do not mix with other vaccines or injections; separate needles and syringes should be used for each injection.
+To prevent syncope related injuries, adolescents and adults should be vaccinated while seated or lying down (ACIP [Kroger 2017]).
 US law requires that the date of administration, the vaccine manufacturer, lot number of vaccine, and the administering person's name, title, and address be entered into the patient's permanent medical record.